DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Command line options

-If the organization uses a custom sub-domain to access Datadog, this needs to be set in the `DATADOG_SUBDOMAIN` environment variable or in the global configuration file under the `subdomain` key in order to properly display the test results URL.
+If the organization uses a custom sub-domain to access Datadog, this needs to be set in the `DATADOG_SUBDOMAIN` environment variable or in the [global configuration file][9] under the `subdomain` key in order to properly display the test results URL.

 For example, if the URL used to access Datadog is `myorg.datadoghq.com`, set the environment variable to `myorg`: